 “Colors!” she swore, feeling her hair grow a deep red in annoyance.
 “You still think he isn’t avoiding me?” she demanded, turning to the leader of her servants.

 The woman lowered her gazed.
-“It would be improper for a servant of the palace to avoid his king, Vessel.
+“It would be improper for a servant of the palace to avoid his queen, Vessel.
 He must not have seen you.”

 Right, Siri thought, just like every other time.
-She’d sent for him, and he’d always conveniently arrived after she’d left the location.
+She’d sent for him, and he’d always conveniently arrived after she’d left.
 She’d had a letter scribed to him, and he’d responded with such vague language as to frustrate her even further.

-She couldn’t take books from the palace library, and the priests seemed so intentionally distracting that she couldn’t read inside there.
+She couldn’t take books from the palace library, and the priests were disruptively distracting if she tried to read inside the library chamber itself.
 She’d requested books from the city, but the priests had insisted that they be brought by a priest, then read to her, as to not “strain her eyes.”
 She was pretty sure that if there was anything in the book that the priests didn’t want her to know, the reader would simply skip it.

-She might have to risk it, since she couldn’t leave the palace.
-She depended so much upon the priests and the others for everything she received, including information.
+She might have to risk it, since she couldn’t leave the Court of Gods.
+She depended so much upon the priests and scribes for everything, including information.

 Except. . . . she thought, still standing in the bright red room.
 There was another source of information.
 One she hadn’t really tested yet.

 She turned to her servant leader.
 “What activities are going on today in the courtyard?”
 “Many, Vessel,” the woman said, still looking downward.
-“Some artists have come, and are doing commissioned paintings and sketches.
-There are some animal handlers showing exotic pets, several dye merchants displaying some of their newest color combinations, and more than a few groups of minstrels.”
+“Some artists have come, and are doing paintings and sketches.
+There are some animal handlers showing exotic pets, several dye merchants displaying some of their newest color combinations, and--of course--there are minstrels.”

 Siri frowned to herself.
 Seemed busy.
-“What about that building?”
+“What about at that building we went to before?”

-“The court, Vessel?
+“The arena, Vessel?
 I believe there will be games there later in the evening.
 Contests of physical prowess.”

 Siri nodded.
-“Prepare for me a box.
+“Prepare a box.
 I want to attend.”

 #